 - (a) Definition.
-For purposes of this clause, "domestic extended personnel assignments" are defined as any assignment of contractor personnel to a domestic location different than their permanent duty station for a period expected to exceed 30 consecutive calendar days. - (b) For domestic extended personnel assignments, the Contractor shall be reimbursed the lesser of temporary relocation costs (Temporary Change of Station allowances as described in the Federal Travel Regulation at §302-3.400 §302-3.429) or a reduced per diem (Extended Travel Duty) in accordance with the allowable cost provisions of the contract and the following: - (1) When a reduced per diem method (Extended Travel Duty) is utilized, the allowances are as follows: - (i) Lodging.
+For purposes of this clause, "domestic extended personnel assignments" are defined as any assignment of contractor personnel to a domestic location different than their permanent duty station for a period expected to exceed 30 consecutive calendar days. - (b) For domestic extended personnel assignments, the Contractor shall be reimbursed the lesser of temporary relocation costs (Temporary Change of Station allowances as described in the Federal Travel Regulation at §302-3.400 - §302-3.429) or a reduced per diem (Extended Travel Duty) in accordance with the allowable cost provisions of the contract and the following: - (1) When a reduced per diem method (Extended Travel Duty) is utilized, the allowances are as follows:

+(i) Lodging.
 For the first 60 days and last 30 days of the assignment, the Government will reimburse costs associated with lodging at the lesser of actual cost or 100% of the Federal per diem rate at the assignment location.
-The intervening days lodging will be reimbursed at the lesser of actual cost or 55% of Federal per diem. - (ii) Meals and Incidental Expenses.
-For the first 30 days and last 30 days of the assignment, the Government will reimburse costs associated with meals and incidental expenses (M&IE) at the lesser of actual cost or 100% of the Federal per diem rate at the assignment location.
-The intervening days M&IE will be reimbursed at the lesser of actual cost or 55% of Federal per diem.
+The intervening days lodging will be reimbursed at the lesser of actual cost or 55% of Federal per diem.

+(ii) Meals and Incidental Expenses.
+For the first 30 days and last 30 days of the assignment, the Government will reimburse costs associated with meals and incidental expenses (M&IE) at 100% of the Federal per diem rate at the assignment location.
+The intervening days M&IE will be reimbursed at 55% of Federal per diem.